$L$-theory Characteristic Classes: Lg -theory Characteristic Classes and Bundle Lifting Problem

+In this section, we first construct some cohomology classes for three $L$-spectra and then prove that these classes induce splittings of the spectra localized at $2$.
+The method we use is the a priori invariant method for cohomolgy classes introduced in Section \ref{Preliminaries}.

-After determining the characteristic classes, we find out the relationship among characteristic classes of $L$-theory via the fibration $\LL^q\rightarrow \LL^s\rightarrow \LL^n$.
+When we have the characteristic classes, we determine the relationship among characteristic classes of different $L$-theories under the fibration $\LL^q\rightarrow \LL^s\rightarrow \LL^n$.

-Also, there are ring structures and module structures over $\LL$-spectra and we also calculate the induced coproducts of the characterisitic classes.
-However, for surgery theory, the ring structure on $\LL^q$ is induced from the Whitney sum structure on $G/TOP$.
-It is quite tricky to deduce it out of the $\LL^s$-module structure on $\LL^q$.
-We will show that the coproduct of the characteristic classes of $\LL^q$ induced by surgery theory and the coproduct induced from the module structure are the same.
+Moreover, there are ring structures and module structures over $\LL$-spectra and we also calculate the induced coproducts of these classes.
+Note that, for the surgery theory, the ring structure on $\LL^q$ is induced from the Whitney sum structure on $G/TOP$.
+This ring structure can be induced from $\LL^s$-module structure on $\LL^q$.
+We show that the coproduct of the characteristic classes of $\LL^q$ induced by surgery theory and the coproduct induced from the module structure are essentially related.